wjallen/IntroToLinuxHPC/docs/welcome_01.md

-# Welcome to Computational Techniques for Life Sciences
+# Welcome to Intro to Linux and HPC for Life Sciences

 ### Getting Set Up

-Please log in to the WiFi (see handout), then log in to the Lonestar5 cluster.
+Please log in to the WiFi, then log in to the Lonestar5 cluster.
 Follow the instructions for your operating system below.

 Mac / Linux: